 It was one of those moments that I couldn’t wait to get home and process the images, I created a set of six prints, trying to incorporate the emotions I felt from seeing the sculptures.
 The feeling of light and the darkness just being near them.
 To create this power and emotion was difficult but sometimes following your heart simply works.
 There are 38 layer in 6 groups worked in Photoshop to mix the image Sacrifice.

-The colour print received a Gold Medal at The Edinburgh Salon and various other medals awards in other exhibitions and competitions.
+The colour print received a Gold Medal at The Edinburgh International Salon of Photography and various other medals awards in other exhibitions and competitions.
 This is one of those images that works just as well in toned monochrome, creating a completely different emotion to the viewer and in some ways more powerful.
 Which do you like?